IoTree/IoTree42/README.md

 On the webpage provided by your Django server is a detailed manual and an installation instruction for the gateway.
 It also can be found [here](https://github.com/IoTree/IoTree42/blob/master/IoTree_dir/home_user/README.md).
 The Gateway can be any Device capable of running mosquitto Broker and Python.

+## General:
+#### Gateway:
+The gateway forwards all incoming messages under sensorbases/ to the server.
+Furthermore, it receives all other messages from all other gateways of a user by default.
+This can be adjusted in the mosquitto.conf file.
+A user friendly web environment for configuration of the gateway is under development.

+##### server:
+The installation includes Eclipse Mosquitto as broker, Django as web framework and Inlfuxdb as database.
+Optionally, nginx and gunicorn can be installed and configured as web servers.

+##### Encryption:
+Originally, encryption was implemented using Openssl, but at the moment the focus is on let's encrpypt as certificate authority.
+Which is also accepted by the common browsers.

 ## Installation:
 ### Requirements: